mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ## Homework time

 Once the workshop is officially over, and participants left the workshop room, we can start talking software, ..._finally!_

+[FIXME: not the intended tone]
+However there are a few heuristics that might come in handy, if you're stuck.

+1. **Look at the business**, or like detectives would say: _"follow the money"_.
+Businesses are usually built around a well defined business transaction where some value - usually money - is traded for something else.
+Pivotal events have akey role in this flow: we won't be able to sell tickets online without a website, everything that happens before the website goes live is _inventory_ or _expenses_, we can start make money only after the `Conference Website Launched` event.
+Similarly, after `Ticket Sold` events, we'll be the temporary owners of a attendees money, but they'll start to get some value back only around the `Conference Started` event.
+2. **Look at the people** people
+[FIXME: from here.]

+#### Look at the body language

+#### Look at the language (or _listen_)

 ![Emerging bounded contexts after a Big Picture EventStorming](images/alberto-brandolini/Emergent_Bounded_Context.png)